wasineer-dev/braid/README.md

 Rungsarityotin, W., Krause, R., Schoedl, A., Schliep, A. (2007) BMC Bioinformatics 8:482.

-Installation requirement: numpy, scipy and matplotlib
+#### Requirement
+Require a Python >= 3.5 installation.
+Since it depends on some packages that can be tricky to install using pip (numba, numpy, ...), we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
+In case you are creating a new conda environment or using miniconda, please make sure to run `conda install anaconda` before running pip, or otherwise the required packages will not be present.

+#### Input file
-Input file: (-f) a CSV file containing a list of bait-preys experiments The first protein at the beginning of every line is a bait protein.
+  (-f) a CSV file containing a list of bait-preys experiments.
+The first protein at the beginning of every line is a bait protein.

-Model parameters:
+#### Model parameters
  1. The log-ratio of false negative rate and false positive rate (-psi)
  2. Maximum possible number of clusters (-k), e.g. 600 for gavin2002 dataset and 700 for gavin2006

 Example:
    py main.py -f gavin2002.csv -psi 3.4 -k 500

 Output: